The Boltzmann-Grad Limit of the Lorentz Gas in a Union of Lattices: Introduction

 In the special case when the $\scrL_i$ are pairwise \textit{incommensurable}\footnote{Two grids $\scrL$ and $\scrL'$ in $\R^d$ are said to be commensurable if there exist ${\delta}>0$ and $\vecv\in\R^d$ such that $\scrL\cap({\delta}\scrL'+\vecv)$ is a grid. }, the scatterer configurations in \eqref{Pform0} have previously been considered in the paper \cite{jMaS2013a}, where among other things a conjectural description of the Boltzmann-Grad limit of the Lorentz process was given.
 The main result of the present paper settles that conjecture as a special case.
 However, the general case of $\scrP$ as in \eqref{Pform0}, without the incommensurability assumption, is considerably more difficult and involves interesting new phenomena (see Section \ref{SigmaremarksexSEC}).

 \begin{remark} In the case when some scatterers in the family $\{\vecp+\scrB_\rho^d\col\vecp\in\scrP\}$ \textit{overlap,} certain technical annoyances appear in the definition of the Lorentz process $t\mapsto(\vecq(t),\vecv(t))$.
 Let us note that overlapping scatterers in general \textit{do} exist in the situation studied in the present paper.
 Indeed, if $\scrP$ is any finite union of grids which is not periodic, then for every $\rho>0$ there exist points $\vecp\neq\vecp'$ in $\scrP$ with $\|\vecp-\vecp'\|<2\rho$.
 In the classical case when the particles interact with the scatterers through specular reflection, this issue is handled in a standard manner \cite[Ch.\ 1.2]{jMaS2019}: in this case the Lorentz flow equals the standard billiard flow in the region $\scrK_\rho$, and this flow is technically defined only on a subset of $\T^1(\scrK_\rho)$ of full measure with respect to the Liouville measure $\vol\times\sigma$; the exceptional points include all points $(\vecq,\vecv)\in\partial\scrK_\rho\times\US$ for which $\vecv$ points into a scatterer, and also, in the case of scatterer overlaps, any initial condition for which the particle at some time point either in the past or in the future collides with an intersection point of two or more scatterer boundaries.
-In the case of scatterer interaction through a more general scattering map, for example a scattering process generated by a spherically symmetric potential, a simple way to avoid intricacies in the definition of the Lorentz flow is to \textit{remove,} in an ad hoc manner, scatterer centers in $\scrP$ causing overlap \cite[Ch.\ 1.3]{jMaS2019}.
-Since the probability of the particle hitting a scatterer which overlaps with another scatterer tends to zero in the Boltzmann-Grad limit, the limiting random flight process becomes the same independently of the precise choice of convention. \end{remark}
+In the case of scatterer interaction through a more general scattering map, for example a scattering process generated by a spherically symmetric potential, a simple way to avoid intricacies in the definition of the Lorentz flow is to \textit{remove} an arbitrary maximal subset of scatterer centers in $\scrP$ causing overlap \cite[Ch.\ 1.3]{jMaS2019}.
+Since the probability of the particle hitting a scatterer which overlaps with another scatterer tends to zero in the Boltzmann-Grad limit $\rho\to0$,\footnote{This follows from the conclusion $\Lambda(\fW(n;\rho))\to1$ in \cite[Remark 4.3]{jMaS2019}, since $\fW(n;\rho)$ is by definition (see \cite[(4.44) and end of Section 3.4]{jMaS2019}) the set of initial conditions, in macroscopic coordinates, which are such that the first $n$ collisions of the point particle only involve \textit{separated} scatterers, i.e.\ scatterers which do not overlap any other scatterer.} the limiting random flight process becomes the same independently of the choice of convention and the choice of which overlapping scatterers to remove. \end{remark}